 Using “Product Key Scanner”

-Product Key Scanner is a newer tool from Nirsoft that scans the Registry of Windows Operating system and finds the product keys of Windows and other Microsoft products.
+Product Key Scanner is a newer tool from Nirsoft that scans the Registry of the Windows Operating system and finds the product keys of Windows and other Microsoft products.
 You can scan the Registry of your current running system, as well as you can scan the Registry from an external hard drive plugged into your computer.

 The previous utility “ProduKey” may not work with all types of Windows 10 licenses, and hence this newer tool “Product Key Scanner”.

 When scanning the product keys of your current running system, you can also search the OS product key stored in BIOS, and search product keys by using WMI.

 SOFTWARE registry hive from an external hard drive, choose the option “Scan Registry file on external hard drive” and mention the file path accordingly.

 - If you bought Windows from an authorized retailer, the product key would only show as the Installed key.
 This applies to OEM System Builder keys as well.

 - If you upgraded Windows, the Original key would be the key installed before the upgrade.
 NB if you upgrade to Windows 10 for free, you’ll receive a unique ‘digital entitlement’ instead of a product key.
 The key displayed will be a generic key in that case.